Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Or there may have been money involved, perhaps a loan from Gauguin to brother Theo.

-Or yet again, van Gogh may have been informed of Theo's impending marriage and feeling the pain and fear of abandonment.
+Or yet again, van Gogh may have been informed of Theo's impending marriage and was feeling the pain and fear of abandonment.

 What IS known is that just before Christmas, on 23 December, van Gogh had a mental breakdown.